 Who is the most “underrated” player in the NBA?
-As I noted a few days ago, the answer to this question requires two metrics.
+As I noted a few days ago, the answer to such a question requires two perspectives.
 The first metric should capture popular perception.
 The second should approximate reality.
-Of course, to make such an argument you have to argue that your reality differs from popular perception (so the underrated story requires a bit of an attitude).
+Of course, to make such an argument you have to argue that your reality differs from popular perception (so the overrated/underrated story requires a bit of an attitude).

 Measuring Popular Perception

 The discussion of the “overrated” focused on three measures that appear to capture popular perception: NBA Efficiency, Game Score (John Hollinger’s simple measure), and the Player Efficiency Rating (PER or John Hollinger’s more complicated measure).

 When we consider how each of these measures is calculated it appears that we would get a different answer from each.
 For example, compare the formulas for NBA Efficiency and Game Score.

 NBA Efficiency = Points + Rebounds + Steals + Assists + Blocked Shots – All Missed Shots – Turnovers

 Game Score = Points + 0.4*Made Field Goals – 0.7*Field Goal Attempts – 0.4*Free Throws Missed + 0.7*Offensive Rebounds + 0.3*Defensive Rebounds + Steals + 0.7*Assists + 0.7*Blocked Shots – 0.4* Personal Fouls – Turnovers